 - An open procedure using one large incision—The diseased area will be located and removed.

-- A robot-assisted procedure that uses several small incisions—A tiny camera and small surgical instruments will be inserted through the incisions.
+- A laproscopic procedure that uses several small incisions—A tiny camera and small surgical instruments will be inserted through the incisions.
 Looking at the esophagus on a monitor, the doctor will locate and remove the diseased area.

 How Long Will It Take?

 How Much Will It Hurt?

 Average Hospital Stay

 - Ask your doctor about when it is safe to shower, bathe, or soak in water.

 - Wearing gloves or masks